 I shouldn't miss this opportunity to mention one of my favourite Kylie songs, "Finer Feelings" (number 60, June 1992), was her first proper-single flop in Australia, undeservedly.
 But hey, it's the underappreciated gems that are manna for the true music fans, right?

 Next week (2 March): Owing to 1992 being a leap year, my 1992 chart recaps will be posted on a Thursday from now on.
-Next week, there are four top 150 debuts, and one bubbling WAY down under entry.
+Next week, there are four top 150 debuts, and two bubbling WAY down under entries.

 No comments: